annabook21/NetArmyKn1f3/README.md

 -   **Persistent Scan History**: Save scan results to a local database (e.g., SQLite) to allow for historical comparison and analysis.
 -   **Customizable Nmap Scripts**: Allow users to leverage the Nmap Scripting Engine (NSE) for more advanced vulnerability and discovery scans.
 -   **Export Functionality**: Add options to export scan results and visualizations to common formats (e.g., CSV, PDF, PNG).
+-   **Full hping3 Integration**: Build out the UI for the Packet Crafter module to expose common `hping3` flags and options in a user-friendly way.